mehrdad-dev/intro-computer-vision-course/README.md

 ---

 ### HW5
-Rescale of a image to range (0,255).
+Rescale of an image to range (0,255).

 ![mehrdad mohammadian](/assets/hw5.png)